chris-trag/udemy-node-course-1/study-notes.md

 ### Function constructors
 _A normal function that is used to construct objects_ This 'this' variable points to a new empty object, and that object is returned from the function automatically.

+### Primitives
+_A type of data that represents a single value_
+Such as a number or a string.
+In other words, **not an object**

+**Passing by Value or Passing by Reference** a = b //passing something by value, it gets compiled

+**Passing by Reference**
+When you reference a value within an Object, you are passing by reference and therefore able to modify the existing values.

+## Immediately Invoked Function Expressions (IIFE)

+**Scope**
+Where in code you have access to a particular variable or function.